bartnv/portlurker/README.md

 ## Installation
 To start, first install the latest stable version of rustc & Cargo by following the instructions at: https://www.rustup.rs/

-For SQLite logging support you will need to run 'sudo apt-get install libsqlite3-dev' - this is compulsory right now (sorry!)
+For SQLite logging support you will need to run 'sudo apt-get install libsqlite3-dev' - this is compulsory right now (sorry!) but is disabled by default.

-Running `cargo build` will build the project and `cargo run` will run it - you may need to run both commands as root for reasons of file permissions and to enable access to lower ports.
+Running `cargo build` will build the project and `cargo run` will run it - you may need to execute these commands as root for reasons of file permissions and to enable access to lower ports.

 ## Configuration
 Configuration is done in the config.yml file, which as the extension hints at is a YAML-formatted file.
 It should have two top-level keys called "general" and "ports".

 The general section has subkeys for the different options you can set in the file.
-Current these are:
+Currently these are:
  - print_ascii (boolean): show printable ascii found in the received data
  - print_binary (boolean): show all received data as a series of integer byte values
  - sql_logging (boolean): enable logging to an sqlite3 database file (portlurker.sqlite) - Fields available right now are: id, time (since UNIX epoch), remoteip, remoteport & localport